dscpesu/Cloud-101/dockerFileRegistery/dockerfile-commands.md

 ## Additional Information

 The above mentioned commands are the most commonly used Dockerfile commands.
-Refer to the official Docker documentation for a comprehensive list with more detailed explanations.
+Do refer to the official Docker documentation for a more comprehensive list with detailed explanation.

 [Dockerfile Reference](https://docs.docker.com/engine/reference/builder/)